Shossi/EKS-Jenkins-Gitlab/readme.md

 ![Pipeline Diagram](./pipeline.jpeg)

 ### Branches Pipeline

-- Stages :
+- Stages:
     - Build Docker Image
     - Test Docker Image

-- `Trigger` : Merge Request to Master branch.
+- `Trigger`: Merge Request to Master branch.

 ### Master Pipeline

 - Stages:
     - Determines the source branch of the merge request.
-    - Updates the version depending on source branch (Major for `release/*`, Minor for `feature/*`, Patch for `hotfix/*`).
+    - Updates the version depending on the source branch (Major for `release/*`, Minor for `feature/*`, Patch for `hotfix/*`).
     - Builds the artifact (Docker image).
     - Pushes the Docker image to Docker Hub ([yossizxc/weather](https://hub.docker.com/repository/docker/yossizxc/weather/general)).
     - Changes the kubeconfig context to the cluster using `aws eks update-kubeconfig`.
     - Deploys the new Docker image on the two nodes.

 - `Trigger`: Accepted Merge Request to Master Branch.

 ## Application